What is a car service? Car service checklist

 It is important to note that a car service should not be confused with an MOT, which is a legal requirement for cars over three years old.

-This is a less comprehensive version of a full service, and is designed to be carried about by an engineer every six months or 6,000 miles – whichever comes first.
+This is a less comprehensive version of a full service, and is designed to be carried about by a mechanic every six months or 6,000 miles – whichever comes first.
 This should not replace a full service, and is helpful in removing any issues before they become more severe.

-At the RAC, an interim service includes a 50-point inspection, an engine oil change and new oil filter being installed.
+At the RAC, an interim service includes the most important checks to ensure your car is safe and working correctly, an engine oil change and new oil filter will also be installed.

 This is the largest type of service available to motorists, and is vital in keeping your vehicle in the best condition possible.

-With the RAC, it will include a 77-point inspection, and will need to be done every 12 months or 12,000 miles – again, whichever comes first.
+With the RAC, it will include a thorough inspection of your vehicle.
+It will need to be done every 12 months or 12,000 miles – again, whichever comes first.
 The service will also include changes to engine oil, oil filters, and air filters.
 During a full service, a mechanic will analyse all the vital parts of the car, along with the safety and mechanical systems.
 For both interim and full services, they will replace items that have a certain lifespan, which if not dealt with can cause major issues.

 Manufacturer service